retro-city/ks-330-mini/README.md

 Please report any suggestions or issues using the GitHub issue tracker.

-## List of OEM manufacturers
+## List of manufacturers

-The following OEM manufacturers have been identified to use the KS-330 or equivalent clones or versions in their PC production in the early 1990s:
+The following manufacturers have been identified to use the KS-330 or equivalent clones or versions in their PC production in the early 1990s:

 * Executive (unoriginal case) (Italy)